nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 Use the light switch sample with the :ref:`bluetooth_mesh_light` sample to demonstrate its function in a Bluetooth mesh network.

+This sample also provides the `Low Power node support`_.

 Requirements
 ************